 In the first image, the tree, the jetty and the person are all on the right-hand side of the image.
 Although I have used the Rule of Thirds, where you get the subject out of the centre of the image, the composition is too crowded on one side.
 (I’ll discuss the composition rules in more detail in a future post.)
 By moving around the tree and placing it in the centre, the focus becomes its symmetrical shape and the background elements are balanced.
 This isn’t to say that you have to have objects on both sides, but it’s about how all the elements in your frame are positioned and interact.
 The figures in the second image also add a story compared to the lone figure.

 By slowing down, waiting, changing my angle I came up with a stronger composition.

 As you learn to really look at the scene and how you are composing your image you will start to get a feel for what works and what doesn’t.
 That’s the beauty of camera phones, they let you experiment with the art of photography.
 Don’t just take the first shot you see and move on.
 Take your time and be deliberate with what is and isn’t in the frame.

 All of my tutorial style posts you can find in the Photography Tutorials Category.
 Have a browse and let me know what you find the most useful.
 I love to help and I want to make it easy for you to take great shots with your phone.

-You can also attend the Photography and Social Media Masterclass that I am hosting with Social Elucidation tomorrow in Subiaco.
-There are only a couple of tickets left.
+You can also attend a Photography and Social Media Masterclass that I host locally with Social Elucidation.
 You’ll get heaps of really practical, easy to digest DIY tips to improve the images you take for your business and how to use them to create great engagement and grow your business.
 More details here.
-If you can’t make it tomorrow register your interest to be kept up to date for the next one.
+Register your interest to be kept up to date on the next one.
 I love what I do and I’d love to help you.